mongodb/laravel-mongodb/README.md

 Eloquent
 --------

-Tell your model to use the MongoDB model and set the collection (alias for table) property.
-The lower-case, plural name of the class will be used for the collection name, unless another name is explicitly specified.
+This package includes a MongoDB enabled Eloquent class that you can use to define models for corresponding collections.

     use Jenssegers\Mongodb\Model as Eloquent;

+    class User extends Eloquent {}

+Note that we did not tell Eloquent which collection to use for the `User` model.
+Just like the original Eloquent, the lower-case, plural name of the class will be used as the table name unless another name is explicitly specified.
+You may specify a custom collection (alias for table) by defining a `collection` property on your model:

+    use Jenssegers\Mongodb\Model as Eloquent;

-    class MyModel extends Eloquent {
+    class User extends Eloquent {

-        protected $collection = 'mycollection';
+        protected $collection = 'users_collection';

     }

-If you are using a different database driver as the default one, you will need to specify the mongodb connection name within your model by changing the `connection` property:
+**NOTE:** Eloquent will also assume that each collection has a primary key column named id.
+You may define a `primaryKey` property to override this convention.
+Likewise, you may define a `connection` property to override the name of the database connection that should be used when utilizing the model.

     use Jenssegers\Mongodb\Model as Eloquent;